What Is A Fine Fragrance?

 The answer is, again, not necessarily.

-Second, they are never meant to always be harmless to humans.
-To understand it, just try* to touch to natural grapefruit essential oil with your nose.
+Natural ingredients, who also are complex organic molecules just like aromachemicals, are never meant to always be harmless to humans.
+To understand it best, it suffices to touch* to undiluted pure grapefruit essential oil.

 (*don’t try it)